-While the exact trigger of ankylosing spondylitis (AS) is unknown, the disorder is believed to have a genetic link.
+While the exact trigger of AS is unknown, the disorder is believed to have a genetic link.
 Research indicates that individuals who carry a gene known as HLA-B27 are at a higher risk of the condition, although most people who carry this gene never develop it.

 - Only a very small number of people with the gene HLA-B27 may develop AS.
 Because of this, researchers don’t fully know if the gene increases the risk of the disease.

-- Many people with AS either have another family member with the condition or have another family member that has some type of rheumatologic or autoimmune condition (a disease in which the body attacks its own proteins due to faulty immune response).
-A patient's risk of AS is increased if their family member has the condition, even if that patient doesn’t have the HLA-B27 gene.
+- Many people with AS either have another family member with the condition or have another family member that has some type of rheumatologic or autoimmune condition (a disease in which the body attacks its own proteins due to a faulty immune response).
+A person's risk of AS is increased if their family member has the condition, even if that person doesn’t have the HLA-B27 gene.